7megaumka7/AI-steganography-detection/README.md

 # 🛠️ AI-Based Steganography Detector
 This repository made for an AI-powered steganography detection system using deep learning.
 The project includes **training a Convolutional Neural Network (CNN)** on stego images and detecting hidden information inside digital images.
+This project can be a great starting component of a Security Operations Center (SOC), Endpoint Detection & Response (EDR), or Security Orchestration, Automation, and Response (SOAR) system, by giving it an automated layer of anti-malware analysis in context of a security framework.

 ## 📌 **Dataset**
 We used the **Stego Images Dataset** from **Kaggle**: